Anthony Furlano, D.O.

 A heart attack does not always produce a giant, immobilizing pain or a sharp stabbing pain.
 The body sends signals that the heart is starving for oxygen by these warning signals:

 - An uncomfortable pressure, fullness, squeezing or pain in the center of the chest for more than two minutes.

 - Chest pain that spreads to the shoulders, neck, or arms.

 - Dizziness, fainting, sweating, nausea and shortness of breath may also occur.

-Smoking, family history, diabetes, obesity, and high cholesterol could all be a cause to a heart attack.
-Now is the best time to get a check up from your doctor so you know if you’re ready and what you can do to prepare.
-In addition to giving you a heart risk assessment, physicians can also give advice on exercise programs to get you ready for dragging out that buck or for those long prairie walks seeking the elusive pheasant.
+Smoking, family history of heart disease, diabetes, obesity, and high cholesterol all could be causes of a heart attack.
+Now is the best time to get a checkup from your doctor so you know if you’re ready and what you can do to prepare.
+In addition to giving you a heart risk assessment, physicians also can give advice on exercise programs to get you ready for dragging out that buck or for those long prairie walks seeking the elusive pheasant.